13 Best Employee Onboarding Software Tools in 2026

 - Mobile-first design

-Employee Onboarding Benefit: New hires complete all paperwork from their phone before day one—no printing, scanning, or chasing signatures.
+Employee Onboarding Benefit: New hires complete all paperwork from their phone before day one.
+No printing, scanning, or chasing signatures.

 Drawbacks: Best suited for document management rather than IT provisioning.
 Workflow automation beyond forms is limited.